samumei/ddecompose/README.md

 where we would reweight group 0 with a slightly different factor
 $$\Psi_{X_1}(x_1,x_2) = \frac{dF_{X_{1,1}}(x_1|x_2)}{dF_{X_{0,1}}(x_1|x_2)} =  \frac{P(g=0|x_2)P(g=1|x_1,x_2)}{P(g=1|x_2)P(g=0|x_1,x_2)}.$$

-### ‘Doubly Robust’ Oaxca-Blinder Decomposition
+### ‘Doubly Robust’ Oaxaca-Blinder Decomposition

-A robust and path independent alternative for detailed decompositions at the mean is to combine DFL reweighting with the linear Oaxaca-Blinder method (see Fortin et al. 2011, p.
-48-51).
+A robust and path independent alternative for detailed decompositions at the mean is to combine DFL reweighting with the linear Oaxaca-Blinder method (see Fortin et al., 2011: 48-51).
 This approach has the valuable side effect of accounting for potential errors introduced by an incomplete inverse probability weighting and the linear model specification, respectively.